This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Vancouver, located on Canada’s west coast, is known as one of the most expensive cities in North America.
-Don’t let this deter you from visiting, however, because there is an abundance of things to do and see in this city on a budget.
+However, don’t let this deter you from visiting because there’s an abundance of things to do and see in this city on a budget.

-If you want to explore outside the city centre, purchase a book of transit tickets from selected retailers that can be used on all public transit.
-It will save you money and allow you to easily visit Main Street’s thrift stores and breweries, Commercial Drive’s entertainment venues, and Western Canada’s biggest mall, Metrotown.
+If you want to explore outside the city centre, purchase a Compass card from selected retailers that can be used on all public transit.
+It will save you money and allow you to easily visit Main Street’s thrift stores and breweries, Commercial Drive’s entertainment venues and Western Canada’s biggest mall, Metrotown.

 Tour Guys is a free walking tour company where you simply pay the guide at the end what you thought the tour was worth.
 They do three different tours: downtown and the waterfront, Granville Street and Gastown, and Chinatown and Strathcona.
 Free tours are convenient and budget-friendly, but the guides are full of information, both historical and otherwise.
 Ask them about their favourite places to get the most out of your visit to Vancouver.